 There is also some free options that you may want to check out as well.
 These options may not be pro-level, but they certainly offer you an excellent ability to EQ vocals.

 Free is always good, and it is even better when it is free and high quality.
 That is what you get when you look at Audacity.
 This is audio editing software that has been around for a while.

 It offers a great range of effects and plugins and is user-friendly, too.
 Though the interface may seem a bit outdated and clunky, there are so many great tools at your disposal you will be able to craft and EQ the perfect vocals.

 This is Audacity’s lighter, easier to use cousin.
 A new program in the game, Ocenaudio comes with a tone of EQ capability, and you can even edit and hear the changes in real-time.
-This gives you the engineer tons of control and speeds up the process.
+This gives the engineer tons of control and speeds up the process.